 This is why most families choose term life insurance for basic protection.

-Does Smoking Increase the Cost of Life Insurance a Lot?
+Does Smoking Increase the Cost of Life Insurance?

 - Lung disease